 - 1 package of spaghetti (1 pound) or GF spaghetti

 - Allow tails to sit on counter and defrost, about 1 hour; or defrost in refrigerator over night.
 Submerge tails in a bowl of cold water, and place into the sink and run cold water over the tails for a few minutes.
+Rinsing them is very important to clean out the iodine.
 Drain in a colander.
 Place them on top of few sheets of paper towers and press down with your hands to push out excess water.